PundiAI/FunctionX-EGF/applications/kronos_research.md

 ### Overview

-At this stage, it is paramount the proposer provides as many details as possible so the team can provide better guidance and support.
-However, this can also just be the start of a conversation, so don’t lose sleep over this!

-After your inquiry is submitted, the team will get in touch within 3-5 business days to get the conversation started.
-From there, the team will answer any questions you might have and ask you for more info if needed.

-#### Details:

 * The project name: Kronos Research
 * Summary of your project and how it would help our ecosystem: Market-making on centralized exchanges.
 Provide greater liquidity for $FX, making it easier for $FX investors and traders to buy and sell on centralized exchanges.
 * Team Name: Kronos Research